-- If the relief is based on the borrower's acceptable payment history, the relief will occur upon payment by the borrower of the first 36 monthly payments due following the mortgage loan acquisition date; provided that the borrower: - o has no more than two 30-day delinquencies; - has no 60-day or greater delinquencies; and - o is not 30 or more days delinquent with respect to the 36th monthly payment.
+- If the relief is based on the borrower's acceptable payment history, the relief will occur upon payment by the borrower of the first 36 monthly payments due following the mortgage loan acquisition date; provided that the borrower: - o has no more than two 30-day delinquencies; - o has no 60-day or greater delinquencies; and - o is not 30 or more days delinquent with respect to the 36th monthly payment.

-Under the Rep and Warrant Framework, for any loan in forbearance due to natural disaster or (from October 31, 2023) the effects of COVID-19, the forbearance period will be credited in determining whether a borrower satisfies the acceptable payment history criteria.
+Under the Rep and Warrant Framework, for any loan in forbearance due to natural disaster, the forbearance period will be credited in determining whether a borrower satisfies the acceptable payment history criteria.